okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 * You control both the client application and the resource that it's interacting with.
 * The client can store a client secret and can be trusted with the resource owner's credentials.
-* You do not need your users to use multifactor authentication.
+* You don't need your users to use multifactor authentication.

-It is most commonly found in first-party clients made for online services, like the Facebook client applications that interact with the Facebook service.
+It's most commonly found in first-party clients made for online services, like the Facebook client applications that interact with the Facebook service.
 It doesn't require redirects like the Authorization Code or Implicit flows, and involves a single authenticated call to the `/token` endpoint.

 <div class="three-quarter">